City-of-Memphis-Wastewater/pdflinkcheck/README.md

 ## ⚠️ Compatibility Notes

-### Platform Compatibility:

-This tool relies on the `PyMuPDF` library.
-All testing has failed to run in a **Termux (Android)** environment due to underlying C/C++ library compilation issues with PyMuPDF.
-It is recommended for use on standard Linux, macOS, or Windows operating systems.

 #### Termux Compatibility as a Key Goal
 A key goal of City-of-Memphis-Wastewater is to release all software as Termux-compatible.